Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Discussion

 \subsection{Generality of the Results}

-It is important to keep in mind that the results presented in this paper apply only to radiatively inefficient hot accretion flows in the MAD regime.
+It is important to keep in mind that the results presented in this paper apply only to radiatively inefficient hot accretion flows.
+Accretion systems where radiative cooling is important are quite different, and our results do not apply to those.
+Even within the class of radiatively inefficient hot flows, our work focuses only on the MAD regime.
 The opposite case of SANE accretion, where $\phi_{\rm BH}$ lies below the saturation value $\phi_{\rm BH,sat}$, needs to be explored separately.
-An added complication in SANE accretion is that, in addition to the BH spin $a_*$, the results will depend also on a second parameter, viz., the amount of magnetic flux at the BH horizon relative to the saturated value: $\phi_{\rm BH} / \phi_{\rm BH,sat}$.
+An added complication in SANE accretion is that, in addition to the BH spin $a_*$, the results will depend also on a second parameter, viz., the amount of magnetic flux at the BH horizon relative to the saturation value: $\phi_{\rm BH} / \phi_{\rm BH,sat}$.

 As discussed in Section~\ref{sec:intro}, there is some observational evidence that the MAD regime may be reasonably common in Nature.
 There is also theoretical evidence that this regime is easier to achieve in long-lived systems than previously thought.
 (In this context, almost any system in Nature is extremely long-lived compared to the time scales probed by simulations.)
-The good agreement between our results and those reported in \citet{Tchekhovskoy2012}, even though the two sets of simulations differ by a factor of 3 in duration, gives confidence that the results are reasonably well-converged, and may be applied to MAD systemsx.
+The good agreement between our results and those reported in \citet{Tchekhovskoy2012}, even though the two sets of simulations differ by a factor of 3 in duration, gives confidence that the results are reasonably well-converged, and may be applied to MAD systems.